Crystal Basin Recreation Area

 Ready to plan your trip?

-Crystal Basin the perfect place for a family vacation.
+Crystal Basin is the perfect place for a family vacation.
 Many of the developed areas are accessible for people with disabilities.
 Get online information about campgrounds, roads and trails, cabins and fire restrictions or call the Eldorado National Forest at 1-530-647-5400.

 Reserve your campsite online or by calling 1-877-444-6777.